wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 9. Choose the billing terms and conditions and click **Proceed to checkout**.

    You can choose to subscribe to Tanzu Observability for one, three or five years and pay in full, on a monthly (when you subscribe for one year) or on annually (when you subscribe for three or five years) basis.

-10. On the VMware Cloud Services page, you can review and place your order.

-   In case you need to make any modifications and go back, click **Edit Order**.

 After you purchase Tanzu Observability, you will see a confirmation page and your subscription will become active within the next 24 hours.
 You will receive the  "Welcome to VMware Tanzu Observability by Wavefront" email.